moldyn/dcTMD/README.md

 This package aids in the analysis of dissipation-corrected targeted molecular dynamics (dcTMD) simulations.
 The method enforces rare unbinding events of ligands from proteins via a constraint pulling bias.
 Subsequently, free energy profiles and friction factors are estimated along the unbinding coordinate.
 For a methodological overview, see our [article](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835).

 > S. Wolf, and G. Stock,
 > *Targeted molecular dynamics calculations of free energy profiles using a nonequilibrium friction correction.*,
-> Journal of chemical theory and computation (2018)
+> **J. Chem.
+Theory Comput.** 2018 14 (12), 6175-6182,
+> doi: (10.1021/acs.jctc.8b00835)[https://pubs.acs.org/doi/10.1021/acs.jctc.8b00835]

 This package will be published soon:

 > V. Tänzel, M. Jäger, D. Nagel, and S. Wolf,
 > *Dissipation Corrected Targeted Molecular Dynamics*,
-> in preparation (2023)
+> in preparation 2023

 We kindly ask you to cite these articles in case you use this software package for published works.